 However, it is worth noting that if you have any of these colors – don’t worry.
 There’s always something you can do to work with what you already have – especially if you love how it looks in your space.
 Because, after all, a home should be personal.
 Here's what you need to know.

 White bed sheets, the most controversial choice of all, is a treasured favorite for generations.
-However, sleep experts warn that this timeless bedroom idea may be impacting your sleep – for all the wrong reasons.
+However, sleep experts warn that this timeless bedroom idea may be a common bedding mistake that could be impacting your sleep – for all the wrong reasons.

 'While white bed sheets may be crisp and clean looking, they can also give off a sterile feeling in your bedroom,' warns Robert Pagano, the co-founder of Sleepline (opens in new tab).
 He adds that, if you're aiming for a 'warm' aesthetic in your bedroom, this popular choice is not the best option.
 However, some shades of white are harmful beyond their aesthetic too.